 The ESG factors outlined below, where employed by our ESG Funds, are fundamental to the investment objectives of the Funds and may be amended from time to time, at the discretion of the portfolio manager or sub-advisor for each ESG Fund.

-Each of the following Funds has adopted one or more ESG strategies ("ESG Strategy Funds"):
+Sun Life KBI Global Dividend Private Pool has adopted one or more ESG strategies (the "ESG Strategy Fund").